<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Common Uses of Floor Marking for Workplace Safety

-6. Safety and Caution Signs: Floor marking can complement other safety signage by reinforcing important messages.
-For example, safety floor tape with the word "CAUTION" can alert employees to be mindful of potential hazards.
+Safety and Caution Signs: Floor marking can complement other safety signage by reinforcing important messages.
+For example, safety floor markings with the word "CAUTION" can alert employees to be mindful of potential hazards.

 It's important to establish consistent and clear communication about the meaning of different floor markings within the workplace.
-Training employees on the significance of various floor markings, regularly maintaining the markings, and staying informed of OSHA floor marking guidelines promotes a safer work environment.
+Training employees on the significance of various floor markings, regularly maintaining the markings, and staying informed of OSHA floor marking guidelines promotes a safer work environment and improves OSHA compliance with 5S systems

 OSHA Requirements for Floor Marking

 OSHA requires that all walking and working surfaces are inspected periodically, and kept clean, safe, and accessible (29 CFR §1910.22).
 Where mechanical equipment such as forklifts are used, safe clearances must be maintained, and permanent aisles and passageways must be appropriately marked (§1910.176).
-Industrial floor marking is a convenient and inexpensive step toward meeting these requirements.
+Industrial floor marking is a convenient and inexpensive step toward meeting these requirements and maintaining OSHA workplace safety practices.

 Floor Marking Color Regulations